franc0is/simperium-c/readme.md

 * Remove items from buckets
 * Get items from buckets

+Much remains TODO, including (but not limited to):
+* Any kind of change polling
+* network condition handling
-Any kind of change polling, network condition handling, and a clean header files are still TODO.
+* a clean header files
+* API comments
+* cross-platform support
+* A sane build system

 ## Dependencies